 If you have any issues or queries about REACH, please don't hesitate to contact college staff or the REACH support team at www.reachboarding.com.

 Sign out ('host') list

-You can add any number of trusted adults ('hosts') into REACH that you can approve your child to go on leave with.
+You can add any number of trusted people ('hosts') into REACH that your child may go on leave with.

 Leave requests